php-amqplib/php-amqplib/README.md

 ## Multiple hosts connections ##

-If you have a cluster of multiple nodes your application can connect, you can start a connection with an array of hosts instead one.
+If you have a cluster of multiple nodes to which your application can connect, you can start a connection with an array of hosts.
 To do that you should use the `create_connection` static method.

 For example: